metabase/-metabase-static-embedding-samples/python/README.md

 ## Preparing the embed
 1. Sign in to your Metabase instance as an admin.
-2. Go to admin settings and enabling embedding.
+2. Go to admin settings, embedding and enable static embedding.
-3. Under admin settings/embedding, click on static embedding and copy the embedding secret key.
+3. Under admin settings/embedding, click on manage on the static embedding card and copy the embedding secret key.

 ## Configure the app